 These facts, along with being regulated by the FCA, make Hargreaves Lansdown a well-renowned and secure broker.
-Their offer of financial products is very wide, and the tax-advantaged ISA (Stocks and shares, Cash, Lifetime, Junior) and SIPP (regular and Junior) accounts are available as well.
+Their offer of financial products is very wide, and the tax-advantaged ISA (Stocks and shares, Cash, Lifetime, Junior) and SIPP (regular and Junior) accounts are also available.

-However, the platform has its disadvantages as well (as any other).
+However, the platform also has its disadvantages (as any other).
 The most commonly cited con of using Hargreaves Lansdown is the platform’s fees, which are higher than on many other platforms.
-These include high fees on stocks and ETFs, as well as high currency conversion fees.
-The latter does drop with higher invested amounts though.
+These include high fees on stocks and ETFs and high currency conversion fees.
+The latter does drop with higher invested amounts, though.